Iran's unrelenting attacks on Mideast shipping and energy infrastructure send oil prices up again

 Iran and Hezbollah launch multiple attacks on Israel

-It was a sleepless night for many Israelis as Hezbollah launched some 200 rockets at the country’s north and deeper into Israel, according to the Israeli military, with sirens blaring almost nonstop for hours.
+It was a sleepless night for many Israelis as Hezbollah launched some 200 rockets at the country’s north and deeper into Israel, according to the Israeli military.

 “The noise was extraordinary, it was really scary,” said Naama Porat, a resident of the rural community of Klil, some 15 kilometers (9 miles) from the Lebanese border.
-She said the sound of explosions and interceptions overhead was so loud that she dashed with her son to a shelter outside before the first sirens and spent the night there.
+As the sound of explosions and interceptions rang out, she dashed with her son to a shelter and spent the night there.

-Many of the rockets were intercepted and no serious injuries were reported.
-But the extent of the fire shook residents of the north, who have repeatedly been told by their leaders that Hezbollah was dealt a devastating blow in its last war with Israel before a ceasefire was reached in late 2024.
+No serious injuries were reported, but the extent of the fire shook residents of the north, who have repeatedly been told by their leaders that Hezbollah was dealt a devastating blow in 2024 during its last war with Israel.

 “They have stocks of weapons and it just doesn’t end.
 We don’t know how much and what to expect,” Porat said.

-Israel, meantime, hit a car in Ramlet al-Bayda, a major seaside tourist area of Beirut where dozens of displaced people have been sheltering, killing eight and wounding 31, the Lebanese Health Ministry said.
+Israel, meantime, hit a car in a seaside area of Lebanon's capital where dozens of displaced people have been sheltering, killing eight and wounding 31, the Lebanese Health Ministry said.
 The Israeli military said it was “not aware” of a strike at that location.

-In Aramoun, a town about 10 kilometers (6 miles) south of Beirut, another three people were killed and a child was wounded in another early Israeli attack.
+The Israeli military said it struck a nuclear facility in Iran in recent days.
+Israel had destroyed the “Taleghan 2” site in an airstrike in October 2024.
+Earlier this year satellite photos raised concerns that Iran was working to restore the facility.

+The U.S. and Israel say that destroying whatever remains of Iran's nuclear program is one of the central aims of the war.
+They have long suspected Iran seeks nuclear weapons, while the Islamic Republic says its nuclear program is peaceful.

 In Tehran, security force checkpoints came under attack for the first time on Wednesday night, the semiofficial Fars news agency reported.
 At least 10 people were killed in the suspected drone assaults.

-Israel and the U.S. military’s Central Command did not immediately respond to requests for comment over whether they were behind the attacks.
+Israel and the U.S. military did not immediately respond to requests for comment over whether they were behind the attacks.

 Iran fires at Gulf Arab countries and hits ship in Persian Gulf

+Iran’s latest attacks on its Gulf neighbors flouted a U.N.
+Security Council resolution approved Wednesday.

-As the day began Thursday, a container ship in the Persian Gulf was hit with a projectile off the coast of Dubai, sparking a small fire, according to British military’s United Kingdom Maritime Trade Operations Center.
-It said the crew of the vessel were safe.
+Early Thursday, a container ship was hit with a projectile off the coast of Dubai, sparking a small fire, according to British military’s United Kingdom Maritime Trade Operations Center.
+It said the crew were safe.

-In Bahrain, an Iranian attack sparked a major fire on Muharraq Island, home to the country's international airport.
-Sirens sounded again later in the morning with more incoming Iranian fire.

-The UAE said it had activated air defenses twice to protect Dubai from attacks, and firefighters extinguished a blaze at a tower in Dubai Creek Harbor after a drone hit.
+The UAE said it had activated air defenses twice to protect the futuristic city of Dubai from attacks, and firefighters extinguished a blaze at a tower after a drone hit.

-Saudi Arabia said it shot down a drone targeting the diplomatic quarter of the capital, Riyadh, and other drones in the kingdom’s east, including at least one trying to target its Shaybah oil field.
+Saudi Arabia, meanwhile, said it shot down a drone targeting the diplomatic quarter in its capital, Riyadh, and other drones in the east, including at least one trying to target its Shaybah oil field.

 Following an attack on Iraq's Basra port Wednesday that killed at least one person, officials said Thursday that operations were halted at all the country's oil terminals.

-Farhan al-Fartousi, the director-general of the General Company for Ports of Iraq, said the attack targeted a vessel in a ship-to-ship transfer area of the Persian Gulf port.

-In the UAE, Citibank said it would close all its branches except one due to a threat by Iran — not yet realized — to target financial institutions in the region.
-Other financial institutions have reportedly urged their staff to work from home for the time being.
+In the UAE, Citibank said it would close all but one of its branches due to an Iranian threat — not yet realized — to target financial institutions in the region.

 Melzer reported from Mitzpe Hila, Israel and Rising from Bangkok.
 Associated Press writer Sally Abou AlJoud in Beirut contributed to this report.